 3. Alexandria Technical and Community College

 The Paralegal in Applied Science Associate Degree at Alexandria Technical and Community College prepares students to serve as an essential part of a legal team under the supervision of an attorney.
 Graduates have a working knowledge of civil litigation, criminal procedures, substantive law, and government.
-They also understand the different facets of family law, real estate, probate, bankruptcy, intellectual property, and business organization.
+They also understand family law, real estate, probate, bankruptcy, intellectual property, and business organization.
 In addition, students receive in-depth training to prepare them for handling legal correspondence and documents and how to conduct proper research and correctly write legal documents effectively.
 Furthermore, they also learn how to prepare for trials and investigate different cases.

 Alexandria Technical and Community College is in the heart of Alexandria, Minnesota.
 The school is on the list of the top colleges in the state for student retention, graduation rates, and career placement.
 Additionally, it serves thousands of students each year who want to further their careers or prepare for a new job.

 4. Wake Technical Community College

 Wake Technical Community College offers a two-year Applied Science Associate Degree in Legal Office for students who want to learn the skills necessary to work in a law office.
-The program teaches students legal terminology, office software applications, records management, oral in written communication, critical thinking, team building, and problem-solving.
+The program teaches students legal terminology, office software applications, records management, oral written communication, critical thinking, team building, and problem-solving.
 Graduates qualify to apply for positions in government agencies, real estate offices, financial institutions, private law offices, and court systems.
 In addition, students are prepared to take various industry-recognized certification exams upon graduation.

-As the largest community college in North Carolina, Wake Tech serves more than 70,000 students each year.
+As the largest community college in North Carolina, Wake Tech serves more than 70,000 students yearly.
 The college has six campuses throughout the state.
 However, Wake Tech’s main campus is in the capital city of Raleigh.
 Online and area students can choose from over 200 associate degree programs and diploma and certification programs.

 5. Rio Salado College